 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-I want to read the Bible, but where do I even start?
-When I first told my husband that I wanted to read the Bible in 90 days, he just couldn’t understand it.
+Let’s get back to the story.
 Why a 90 day Bible reading challenge he questioned?
 At the time I couldn’t think of an answer.
 Truth be told, everybody was doing it so I wanted to do it too.
-Yeah I am a crowd follower.
-At least it was for spiritual growth.
+Yes I was following the crowd, at least it was for spiritual growth.
 Does that at least score some brownie points?

 There is a popular saying that “you can’t know where you are going if you don’t know where you are coming from.”
 Whoever penned those words knew what they were talking about.